 California is the most populous state in the nation, and according to the Public Policy Institute of California, it's expected to surge to a record 50 million residents by 2050.
 With population growth, there comes a need for new schools, and thus, new teachers.
-For that reason, California teaching credentials will likely be in higher demand in the future than they are now.
-In fact, data from Projections Central shows that most teacher positions in California have a higher growth rate than the nationwide growth for those positions, from 2012 to 2022.
+For that reason, California teaching credentials may be in higher demand in the future than they are now.
+In fact, data from Projections Central shows that most teacher positions in California have a higher growth rate than the nationwide growth for those positions, from 2014 to 2024.

 - Earn a multiple subject teaching credential